- Duration: March 2015 – March 2019

 - Value: $13.3 million

 The United States Agency for International Development’s (USAID) Investment Climate Reform program supports the Afghan Government’s efforts to improve Afghanistan’s investment climate by implementing business enabling reforms that will make the country economically competitive, both regionally and globally.
 The program, implemented by the International Finance Corporation/World Bank Group (IFC/WBG), provides help in a number of reforms, such as special industrial licensing, construction permitting, and other areas associated with the World Bank’s “Doing Business” indicators in Afghanistan.

-This program continues and builds upon $2.5 million of existing USAID-funded activities that launched in 2011 with the IFC/WBG that support construction permitting reform in Kabul and regulatory reform within the context of the WBG’s “Doing Business” indicators.
+This program complements and builds upon a $2.5 million existing USAID-funded activity launched in 2011 with the IFC/WBG that supports construction permitting reform in Kabul Municipality and other regulatory reforms within the context of the Doing Business indicators.

 - Promote increased and improved dialogue between public and private sector stakeholders in the construction sector.

 - Facilitated introduction of a new fee schedule for small- and medium-sized enterprises by the Afghan Investment Support Agency, enabling these enterprises to better forecast and manage their budgets.

 - Supported implementation of an electronic collateral registry to enable entrepreneurs and small business owners to leverage their assets and strengthen their capacities to access credit.

 - Reduced average time to obtain residential and construction permits from eight to five months in Kabul municipality thereby improving market efficiencies and promoting transparency.